mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/how-to-use-productboard.md

 * Notes are specific to a customer/prospect.
 * Notes can include multiple requests (PMs can apply multiple elements from the note to different features if necessary).
-* If you are not sure if the request or feedback should apply to an existing feature, you can simply capture the feedback as a note and assign to the PM overseeing that area (or just leave unassigned).
+* If you are not sure if the request or feedback should apply to an existing feature, you can simply capture the feedback as a note, assign it to the PM overseeing that area, or leave it unassigned.

 ### 2d - Adding insights directly to an existing feature